Types of bad credit business loans

 Equipment financing is similar to an auto loan.
 With this type of loan, the equipment acts as collateral, so you don’t have to find additional assets to put up as security.
 And since the equipment helps back the loan, some lenders are more open to working with business owners with poor credit.

 Like term loans, these loans can be found at banks and online lenders and are typically repaid in fixed monthly installments.
-Repayment terms are generally anywhere from three to 10 years.
+Repayment terms are generally anywhere from one to five years.

 Invoice financing or factoring